 What can the birth of a Bible translation agency teach us about world evangelism?

 There is a better response than either of those extremes.
-What the global missionary enterprise needs is people who have a strategic plan in mind to carry out Christ's Great Commission.
-William Cameron Townsend is a good example of missionaries who have thought, planned and worked strategically.
+The global missionary enterprise needs people who have a strategic plan to carry out Christ's Great Commission.
+William Cameron Townsend is a good example of a missionary who has thought, planned, and worked strategically.

 For Townsend, having the Bible in all of the world's languages was a strategic necessity for the Church if it was going to be serious about carrying out its God-given global mission.
-His tight focus on the need for Bible translation work has led today to the translation and production of New Testaments in more than 1,000 languages and ongoing Scripture translation projects in more than 2,000 additional languages.
+His tight focus on the need for Bible translation work has led today to translating and producing New Testaments in more than 1,000 languages and ongoing Scripture translation projects in more than 2,000 additional languages.

-Finally, the Kaqchikel speaker said something which more or less meant: "Mister, if your God is so smart, why doesn't He speak my language?"
+Finally, the Kaqchikel speaker said something that more or less meant: "Mister, if your God is so smart, why doesn't He speak my language?"